spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-cloud.md

 Find out more in the [glossary]({{urlRoot}}/content/glossary#spatialos-command-line-tool-cli).
 <%(/Expandable)%>

-When launching a cloud deployment you must provide four parameters:
+When launching a cloud deployment via the CLI, you must provide four parameters as part of the `spatial cloud launch` command:

-- **The snapshot file** -  defines the starting state of the game world
+- **The snapshot file** -  defines the starting state of the game world.
 - **The assembly name** - identifies which workers to use for your deployment.
 - **A launch configuration file** - defines the SpatialOS game world and load balancing configuration.
 - **A name for your deployment** -  labels the deployment in the Console.